artemkv/artemkv.github.io/distributed.md

 - Measuring intervals of time (e.g. timeout)
 - Computers have 2 types of physical clocks: time-of-day clocks and monotonic clocks
 - **Time-of-day clocks** tell you what time it is, synchronized across machines over NTP, bad for measuring durations precisely (for things like leap seconds etc.), okeyish for timestamps
-- **Monotonic clocks** only go forward, a counter (e.g. milliseconds since the machine was restarted), good for intervals and timestamps
+- **Monotonic clocks** only go forward, a counter (e.g. milliseconds since the machine was restarted), good for intervals and timestamps, can be used to time the code execution (System.nanoTime() is Java)
 - In distributed systems we also need **logical clocks**
 - **Logical clocks** only provide the ordering of events
 - A -> B: "A happened before B", important to determine potential causality